infiniteCrank/mathbot/MachineLearningManual.md

         Graphical Representation:

         Linear relationships show a straight line.
-        Log-linear relationships present as curves; they may appear more "U-shaped" or "S-shaped" depending on the sign of the regression coefficients.
+        Log-linear relationships are presented as curves; depending on the sign of the regression coefficients, they may appear more "U-shaped" or "S-shaped."
     #### Application in Modeling:

-        Linear models are suitable for direct, additively-structured relationships.
+        Linear models are suitable for direct, additively structured relationships.
-        Log-linear models are important for modeling growth processes and relationships where the dependent variable shows multiplicative effects or declines.
+        Log-linear models are essential for modeling growth processes and relationships where the dependent variable shows multiplicative effects or declines.

   - **Complex non-linear relationships:** Consider ensemble methods, neural networks, or kernel-based approaches.
 - **Interpretability:**
-  - For applications where explainability is critical (e.g., in finance or healthcare), opt for models such as linear regression or decision trees.
+  - Opt for models such as linear regression or decision trees for applications where explainability is critical (e.g., in finance or healthcare).
-  - When prediction accuracy is the main focus, more complex models may be acceptable.
+  - More complex models may be acceptable when prediction accuracy is the main focus.

 #### Computational Resources and Time Constraints
 - **Hardware:**